unibo-dtm-se-2324-myplants/report/sections/09-userguide/index.md

 - **Clear Storage**: If you want to reset the saved plant data, you can click the **Clear Storage** button on the homepage.
 This will remove all locally saved plants from your browser.
 - **Enable Notifications**: If you haven’t enabled notifications yet, you can click the **Enable Notifications** button to start receiving watering reminders for your plants.

----

-By following this guide, you’ll be able to fully utilize **PlantAI** to identify plants, track their care, and receive reminders for watering, ensuring your plants remain healthy and well-cared for.